solarseller.com alternative energy by John Drake Services, Inc. | home

 think it would take more abuse.

-Also, the feeding tray and legs are welded in
+Also, the feeding tray is welded in

 place.